 Automotive transportation significantly affects our everyday life, without us even realizing it.
 How different would our lives be without transportation?
-Would we be able to perform same daily activities within the same period of time without using any form of auto transport?
-And all you travel addicts out there, can you imagine a world where it would take several days or even weeks or months, to get to your preferred destination?
+Can you imagine a world where it would take several days, or even weeks or months, to get to your preferred destination?

 I know I can’t.
-Younger generations, who were used to playing with toy cars and trucks during childhood, and grew up around cars, have a hard time imagining their life without vehicles.
+Younger generations, who grew up around cars, have a hard time imagining their life without vehicles.
 Every time this topic comes up, I cannot help but remember the Shawshank Redemption quote by Brooks Hatlen:

 When did automobiles become the most preferred way of transportation in America?
 What are some of the most used modes of auto transport in the US today?
-How did automobile transportation become a necessity for millions of Americans, and what is the real cost of owning an automobile?
-These are all questions deserving an answer.
+How did automobile transportation become a necessity for millions of Americans?
+And what is the real cost of owning an automobile?
+These are all questions deserving answers.

-A brief history of the automotive transportation in the US
+A brief history of automotive transportation in the US

 What are the most preferred forms of automotive transportation?

 Compared to Europe, the United States rely more on its roads.
 Also, the concept of owning at least one vehicle is totally normal in the US.
 In big cities like New York or San Francisco, however, many people don’t see the need of owning a car, as various forms of public transportation are available.
 Moreover, public transportation in some of the biggest U.S. cities is not only the cheapest but also the most convenient and fastest way to get from one place to another.